dbashford/mimosa/README.md

 #### Why Mimosa?

- Much love to [Brunch](http://brunch.io/) for the inspiration (hence 'Mimosa'), and for being the codebase of record (and outright theft!) when I had a problem to solve.
+ Much love to [Brunch](http://brunch.io/) for the inspiration (hence 'Mimosa'), and for being the codebase I checked out when I had a problem to solve.
 I suggest you check it out to compare and contrast features to figure out which is best for you.
 Brunch is awesome sauce, and its codebase is certainly more mature!

- But I wanted something that required no configuration, and no figuring out file load order.
-And I wanted linting built in.
-And I wanted to serve individual files during development without a bunch of config.
-And I wanted built in RequireJS support.

- And, dammit, I wanted to hack on Node and the above gave me a great reason.
+ But I wanted:
+ * Less time spent fiddling with config
+ * RequireJS/AMD instead of CommonJS
+ * No thinking about file load order...let Require figure it out
+ * Built-in linting
+ * More in the code base rather than plugged in.
+Might be counter-intuitive, but I feel with the compilers in the Mimosa codebase, you can trust they'll work and not fall out of date.
+ * Serve individual files during development.
+Merging during dev is more trouble than it is worth.

+ The biggest loss from Brunch to Mimosa, besides maturity, is a lack of command line scaffolding.
+I've never felt I got much out of Rails or Spring Roo style scaffolding when I've played with it, and I don't feel it needed to be a part of this.
+I reserve the opportunity to change my mind.

+ Something missing from Mimosa for the short-term, is a group of pre-built skeletons to get you started with things like Backbone and Bootstrap.
+Those'll come and hopefully be contributed.

 ## Installation